JeremyFenwick/jf.github.io/index.markdown

 // At the data structure call site we set the timer.
 Note the use of TrySetResult, we have a race between the timer
 // and the event queue, but TrySetResult makes this perfectly fine.
 Either the timer or the event queue gets there
-// first, which is a natural expression of the problem. public Task<string?> BlPop(BlPop blPop)
+// first, which is a natural expression of the problem.
+//
+// Note the timer may stick around for a little while upon completion, but the cost is so marginal trying to solve this
+// is premature optimization imo public Task<string?> BlPop(BlPop blPop)
 {
     if (_requestQueue.Writer.TryWrite(blPop))